skip to content

 Research

-My doctoral thesis is the study of two flagship social protection policies introduced by the current Senegalese government within its development plan, the Plan Sénégal Émergent (PSE).
-It examines these policies - a national cash transfer and universal health coverage - by drawing on eighteen months of ethnographic fieldwork with recipients living in a small informal settlement in the capital, Dakar, as well as those seeking to help them and those involved in the implementation of the policies.
-By examining the vernacularisation and negotiation of these policies and their politics on the ground, my thesis seeks to move beyond narratives of success and failure.
+My doctoral thesis is the study of two flagship social protection policies introduced by the former Senegalese government within its development plan, the Plan Sénégal Émergent (PSE).
+It examines these policies - a national cash transfer and universal health coverage - by drawing on eighteen months of ethnographic fieldwork with recipients living in a small informal settlement in the capital, Dakar.
+By examining the vernacularisation and negotiation of these policies and their politics on the ground, my thesis, which I am in the process of turning into a book, seeks to move beyond narratives of success and failure.

 Research interests